One minute paper

 Give an assignment or ask a question that can be answered in a short space of time.
 See extra information for example questions.

-Set a timer and have the students carry out the assignment (either on paper or written in the chat).
+Set a timer for one minute and have the students carry out the assignment (either on paper or written in the chat).

 Ask a few students for their one-minute paper, or have students exchange their papers.

 Questions that are appropriate for a short individual activity, such as at the start of a session: